Editor’s Note: This review was originally published on April 25, 2018, and was rewritten on Oct 15, 2018 for editorial purposes. Enjoy.

 “Avengers: Infinity War" is a film that challenges as much as it satisfies with a story centering around the invasion of the mad Titan known as Thanos (Josh Brolin).
 A religious, god-like figure whose desire for perfect balance and harmonium in the universe is achievable with the power of the six infinity stones: the mind stone (Vision’s head), the reality stone (The Collector), the time stone (Doctor Strange), the power stone (Xandar), the space tone (Tesseract; Loki), and the soul stone (TBA).
 With each stone placed in the firmness of his gauntlet he can wipe out half of the universe with the snap of his fingers, but our heroes stand in his way.
 From the Avengers to the Guardians of the Galaxy to the nation of Wakanda, “Avengers: Infinity War” provides a momentously entertaining war that finalizes with the most haunting of repercussions for our vast array of characters.

-As a feat of filmmaking that embarks this cinematic universe into a darker tone than we're accustomed too, the Russo brothers and their writers, Christopher Markus and Stephen McFeely dive headfirst into the this universe's emotionality.
+As a feat of filmmaking that embarks this cinematic universe into a darker tone than we're accustomed to, the Russo brothers and their writers, Christopher Markus and Stephen McFeely, dive headfirst into the this universe's emotionality.
 They deliver an operatic tragedy that stifles and surprises.
 Instead of beaming out of the theater with delight, I left with heartache and desolation.
-Mimicking films like "The Empire Strikes Back" and "Harry Potter and The Deathly Hallows" that came before it, "Avengers: Infinity War" inevitably removes some characters from the long-running television show we all know and love.
+Mimicking films like "The Empire Strikes Back" and "Harry Potter and The Deathly Hallows" that came before it, "Avengers: Infinity War" inevitably removes some characters from the long-running, mega-blockbuster, television show we all have come to know and love.
 Manifesting a feeling of hopelessness that echoes louder than imagined.
-If just a bit louder though, it seems Marvel could have reinvented the entire genre in one momentous swoop.

-Robert Downey Jr provides a performance that rivals Brolin's, but in a way that mimics that of his depiction of the character in “Captain America: Civil War.”
+Robert Downey Jr provides a stand-out performance that rivals Brolin's though, mimicking that of his depiction of the character in “Captain America: Civil War.”
 He grasps that same moxie and carries it with him into “Avengers: Infinity War” and builds upon it with internal conflicts of grief and guilt.
 It’s the best rendition of the character, as well as Downey Jr’s best depiction.
 Evans has briefer moments on the screen, but he delivers upon each of them.
 Providing that same smoldering nobility that makes him adequate for the role.
-The rest of the performances perform well, as expected.
-Some are given more screen time than others, but they all maintain resonance and significance.
+The rest of the performances perform well, maintaining resonance and significance.
 A feat that is not readily accomplished.

 Alan Silvestri returns to score the film, and his talents are not wasted, providing more than enough overtones of epicness to give the movie even more of a punch during those scenes of anguish.
 That anguish does not keep the quips and jokes at bay though, despite how much some would desire them to remain absent.
 The self-aware and quick-witted humor remains intact, and while it conflicts with the tone at times, it continues to be funny.
 Providing some fantastic moments between battles like that of Starlord/Peter Quill (Chris Pratt) meeting Tony (Robert Downey Jr) and exchanging more than enough banter to make their interaction worth my ten dollar ticket.
 Benedict Cumberbatch and Dave Bautista also deliver with great humor, but Mark Ruffalo provides a hefty dose of his own with the internal conflict he has brewing inside him between himself and the Hulk, whose afraid to come out.
 I can’t say why, obviously, but I can say that it makes for some amusing scenes with the character.